 M and N are both public, M and N are both private and originate in the same declaration, M and N are both protected and originate in the same declaration, or M is protected and N is declared in a class derived from the class in which M is declared.

-M is an optional property and S' contains no property of the same name as M.
+M is an optional property and S has no apparent property of the same name as M.

-M is a non-specialized call or construct signature and S' contains a call or construct signature N where, when M and N are instantiated using type Any as the type argument for all type parameters declared by M and N (if any),
+M is a non-specialized call or construct signature and S has an apparent call or construct signature N where, when M and N are instantiated using type Any as the type argument for all type parameters declared by M and N (if any),

 the signatures are of the same kind (call or construct),